-* consent culture – embodied spirituality – creative imagery *
+* consent culture – embodied spirituality – words and story *

 I am a writer, storyteller, and teacher who lives with my family on Catawba lands in what is now part of the southeastern United States.
 My work brings together my research interests of gender, sexuality, consent, relationships, trauma, healing, spirituality, theology, ritual, storytelling, social justice, and energy work.
 I appreciate working within each of these foci; the areas of overlap are where my heart opens most and loving brilliance pours out.
 In my free time, I spin fire.

 consent culture and sexuality

-For the past 9 years, I’ve worked in rape crisis – answering hotlines, providing in-person hospital and police accompaniment, and facilitating support groups to help survivors reconnect with their bodies and explore safe, consensual, healthy sexuality after sexual assault or childhood sexual abuse.
+For over a decade, I’ve worked in rape crisis – answering hotlines, providing in-person hospital and police accompaniment, and facilitating support groups to help survivors reconnect with their bodies and explore safe, consensual, healthy sexuality after sexual assault or childhood sexual abuse.
 Before that, I worked as a childbirth educator and doula, and I currently work in sexual violence policy, prevention, and response at the statewide level.
 I enjoy working with people to tease out and build upon the areas they can find safety in their bodies in ways that allow newly discovered and developed communication strengths, boundary-setting, and experiences of sensual pleasure to radiate outward to other areas of life and sexuality.
-In this vein, I independently teach workshops on sexuality, consent and boundaries, and community accountability.
+In this vein, I independently teach workshops on sexuality, consent and boundaries, and community accountability, and consult with organizations, festivals, and communities on building practices and policies that foster safety and accountability.
 I also coach parents on how to talk about sexuality in open, candid, and healthy ways with their children; facilitate discussions about gender identity and sexual orientation with children; and work with parents to foster trust and security for their gender non-conforming children.